plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 There are two types of transaction within this system: **SMS** and **DMS**.

 SMS - is direct payment, where money is charged in 1 event.
 DMS - is delayed.
-Requires two events: first event blocks money on the card, second event takes this money.
-Second event can be carried out when product is shipped to the customer for example.
+Requires two events: first event blocks money on the card, second event takes money (second event can be carried out when product is shipped to the customer for example).

-Every 24 hours, the merchant must send a request to server to close the business day.
+Every 24 hours, the merchant must send the close the business day request to bank server.

 ### Creating object